Expansive wins yield major hopes of future innovations. At least that’s what’s true of The Ohio State University’s Carmenton district in Columbus.

 Convergence of Innovation and Collaboration

-One of Carmenton’s first new buildings — a five-story, 305,000-square-foot laboratory called the Interdisciplinary Research Facility (IRF) — is expected to open in June 2023.
+One of Carmenton’s first new buildings — a five-story, 305,000-square-foot laboratory called the Interdisciplinary Research Facility (IRF) — opened in June 2023.
 The IRF will include 18 research areas including gene therapy, Alzheimer’s disease, artificial intelligence, neuro engineering and immuno-oncology.

 Opening Doors to New Opportunities

 Collaboration will not only take a high value at the IRF, but throughout the entire Carmenton innovation district in Columbus.
 Traditionally, advancements in the life sciences and biomedical industry have been hampered due to physical separation from related fields of study.
 Since the IRF offers the proximity of so many disciplines converging in common spaces at Carmenton — including engineering, physics, public health care, social work, and AI — students and researchers will have a much more integrated and comprehensive approach toward innovation.

 One such example is the colocation of the Energy Advancement and Innovation Center next to the IRF.
 The center will serve as a hub for artificial intelligence research and smart and sustainable systems, with the two top floors being dedicated for business.

 The Ohio State University Wexner Medical Center Outpatient Care – West Campus offers comprehensive cancer care, from diagnosis to treatment through survivorship, and expands patients’ access to clinical trials.
 The medical center also includes central Ohio’s first proton therapy treatment facility, which opened in October 2023.